vashviper/blkcloyaltyprog/README.md

 <a href="https://vashviper.github.io/blkcloyaltyprog/">Click here to View Blockchain Loyalty Program</a>

 # Smart Loyalty Program

-Welcome to the Smart Loyalty Program, a decentralized solution that rewards loyal customers with loyalty points, offering a seamless and transparent experience.
+Introducing our Smart Loyalty Program, a decentralized solution that rewards loyal customers with loyalty points, offering a seamless and transparent experience.
 This program, built on the Ethereum blockchain, allows customers to earn and redeem points, making loyalty rewarding for both businesses and customers.
 ## Features

 Our Smart Loyalty Program offers the following features:
 - **Customer Registration:** Customers can register to start earning and redeeming loyalty points.
 Registration is quick and hassle-free.
 - **Loyalty Point System:** Earn points with every interaction, purchase, or engagement with our program.
 These loyalty points can be accumulated and redeemed for a variety of exciting rewards.
 - **Owner Management:** As the contract owner, you have the power to enhance and manage the program.
 You can add new rewards to keep your customers engaged and excited.

-## Getting Started

-To get started with our Smart Loyalty Program, follow the steps below:
-1. **Customer Registration:** To become a part of the loyalty program, you'll need to register.
-This one-time process allows you to start earning and redeeming points.
-Simply call the `register` function.
-2. **Earn Points:** Interact with our loyalty program to earn points.
-As a customer, you'll earn points based on your interactions and transactions.
-The `earnPoints` function allows you to add points to your balance.
-3. **Check Your Balance:** Always stay informed about your point balance.
-Use the `checkBalance` function to see how many points you've accumulated.
-4. **Redeem Points:** When you're ready to enjoy your rewards, use the `redeemPoints` function to exchange your loyalty points for exciting rewards.

-These actions are designed to make your experience rewarding and hassle-free.
-Start your journey today and explore the benefits of our Smart Loyalty Program!

 ## Smart Contract Details